Volkswagen Polo Mk5: Volkswagen Ameo

 The Ameo is a notchback sedan based on the hatchback Polo Mk5 which was introduced for the Indian market in June 2016.
 Slotted between the Polo and the Vento, the Ameo was developed to fit the tax bracket for vehicles under 4000 mm in length in order to occupy the sub-four metre sedan segment in India.
-It was produced in India and was marketed with the tagline "German engineering with an Indian heart".
+It was produced in India and was marketed.
 The word 'Ameo' is derived from the Latin word 'amo', meaning love.

 The Ameo retained 2470 mm wheelbase and the rear doors from the Polo hatchback, unlike the Polo sedan/Vento.
 It is also fitted with a shorter front bumper which shaved 35 mm from the length of the vehicle, and a lower roof.
 According to Tilo Klumpp, a senior designer at Volkswagen, initial design proposals of the Ameo resembles a shape of a fastback, with an tailgate sloping from the roofline to the trailing edge.
 However, market research showed that Indian customers preferred a traditional three-box shape.
 Development reportedly took two and a half years.

 During its introduction to the Indian market, the Ameo is equipped with a 1.2-litre three-cylinder naturally aspirated petrol engine and a 1.5-litre four-cylinder turbocharged diesel engine.
 The 1.2-litre petrol engine was phased out and was replaced by the new 1.0-litre, three cylinder naturally aspirated petrol engine from the Polo which produces 75 bhp of power at 6,200 rpm with peak torque of 95 Nm.
 The diesel variant is a 1.5-litre TDI four cylinder engine, that develops 108 hp at 4,000 rpm and 250 Nm of peak torque.
 It was available in five variants which include Trendline, Comfortline, Comfortline Plus, Highline and Highline Plus.

-The Ameo was discontinued in April 2020, as the vehicle was not updated to be compliant with the Bharat Stage 6 emission norms which came into force in that month due to its decreasing sales.
+The Ameo was discontinued in April 2020, as the vehicle was not updated to be compliant with the Bharat Stage 6 emission norms, which came into force in that month, due to its decreasing sales.